Chel – President and Treasurer

 In 2010, after 12 years exposure to Alopecia Areata, Chel’s passion for unconditional acceptance of appearance diversity fuelled the foundation’s creation.
-It is this passion that drives the belief that by 2020 Alopecia Areata will be known, understood, accepted and ultimately treatable.
-Having worked 25 plus years in the IT industry, Chel’s business knowledge supports the operational processes throughout the foundation.
+After 10 years of dedication, Alopecia Areata is more commonly referenced and understood.
+As we move forward Chel’s passion is that acceptance in the community becomes the norm and Alopecia Areata is ultimately treatable.
+Having worked 30 plus years in the IT industry, Chel’s business knowledge supports the operational processes throughout the foundation.
 Contact me at Chel@aaaf.org.au or 0412 921 013

 Liz was diagnosed with Alopecia Areata in 1985, and has offered support to women with hair loss ever since.
 So it was a natural stepping stone to her joining the AAAF in 2010 as the South Australian Branch Manager.